tobydriscoll/udmath351/notes/first_order/modeling.md

 :::
 ::::

-## Tank reactors
+## Stirred tanks

-A {term}`continuously stirred tank reactor` (CSTR) appears often in chemical engineering.
+A **continuously stirred tank reactor** (CSTR) appears often in chemical engineering.
 One ideally assumes that the contents of the tank are mixed perfectly and instantaneously at all times.
 Then one writes an ODE that expresses mass balance.

 ```{note}
 In CSTR problems the dependent variable can be either mass or concentration.
 Either is fine, so long as you are consistent.
 It's much better to understand how to apply the principle of mass conservation than to memorize formulas that might not work for how every problem is presented.
 ```

-::::{admonition} Example
-:class: tip
+::::{proof:example}
 A 200 L tank contains 10 kg of dye.
 Pure water is added at a rate of 4 L per minute, while the mixture is drained at the same rate.
 How much dye is in the tank after 10 minutes?

 :::{dropdown} Solution